 Australians have entered a period of self appreciation and growing confidence in their history and their arts.

-These articles are an attempt to rekindle interest and appreciation of a truly Australian artefact, the Australian stockwhip.
+These articles are an attempt to rekindle interest of a truly Australian artefact, the Australian stockwhip.

 The stockwhip originated from English and US prototypes, but it evolved to meet Australian needs and conditions.
 Working with stock was the primary use of the whip, it became part of the stockman’s identity; the hat horse dog whip combination.